- February 19, 2017

 The unweighted performance of the Exploration Insights portfolio for 2014 was a positive 18%.
 Our strong performance reflects the sale of a few companies that had made metal discoveries prior to 2014, and a strong discipline to sell companies when results do not meet our investment thesis.

 2015 was a dismal year for miners, metals, and nearly all commodities and the major markets.
 The Bloomberg Commodity index was off 26%, metal demand was down 5.1%, and base metal prices off 25 to 30%.
 The precious metal indexes were also down (HUI -32%, GDXJ -20%) while the TSX Venture exchange hit an all time low.

 The Exploration Insights portfolio finally succumbed to the bear market, showing an unweighted loss of 6%.
 However, and importantly, in November our cautious strategy turned somewhat more aggressive towards gold producers and explorers.
 We added three mid-tier gold producers and a couple of explorers to the portfolio before year end.

 More importantly, Exploration Insights doubled its research capabilities by bringing on Joe Mazumdar, a very respected and experienced geologist and analyst.
-We did so because we think 2016 will prove to be the year to actively buy the few high quality deposits, mines and management teams.
-Joe's and my relevant experience can be found under the "About" tab, above.
+We did so because we thought 2016 would prove to be the year to actively buy the few high quality deposits, mines, and management teams available.

 Our results and those of the GDXJ make two important points: 1.)
 Speculating in the junior miners is very volatile-- only invest with money you can afford to lose; and, 2.)
 Our relative “success” over time demonstrates the validity of a very cautious approach involving a very focused list of companies.
-It is, after all, my money being invested; therefore I do take buys and sells very seriously.
+It is, after all, our money being invested; therefore, we do take buys and sells very seriously.

 Subscriber question, “I subscribe to four other resource letters.
 What would I be getting from your newsletter that I may not be getting already?”